My name is Lena Müller. I am an ecologist and a climber.

-With the Riders Alliance of Protect our Winters Germany we spread awareness about climate change and sustainable outdoor sports.
+With the Riders Alliance of Protect our Winters Germany, we spread awareness about climate change and sustainable outdoor sports.

 By joining Act on Collective Transition for Summits I commit myself to a 10% reduction in personal CO2 emissions every year to protect the environment as a climber.

-At the think thank sportainable, we rethink sport: resource-efficient, low-emission, nature-compatible, humane, and sustainable.
+At the think tank sportainable, we rethink sport: resource-efficient, low-emission, nature-compatible, humane, and sustainable.
 We provide a basis of knowledge for actors who want to embark on the path of sustainable development.
 And we provide the impulses to take such paths.

 PhD student in Ecology

 Thesis title: Ecosystem responses to drought, drought legacies, and recurrent drought, University of Innsbruck, Austria